De Dekker Band

 De Dekker band

-Some of De Dekker Band's most popular tracks include Volendammer volkslied, Ode aan de bap, Suzanne (Range), Feest in Centraal, Kermis in Volendam.
-Listen to these songs and discover more from their extensive catalog.
+De Dekker Band's most-played tracks include Volendammer volkslied, Ode aan de bap, Suzanne (Range), Feest in Centraal, Kermis in Volendam.
+Listen to these songs and explore more from their catalog on this page.

-“De Dekker Band” from Volendam, the Netherlands, was founded around 1979/’80 as an initiative from Cor Veerman/Cor Dekker (organ and accordion) and Klaas Dekker (Veerman) (trumpet and vocals), with tw...
+“De Dekker Band” from Volendam, the Netherlands, was founded around 1979/’80 as an initiative from Cor Veerman/Cor Dekker (organ and accordion) and Klaas Dekker (Veerman) (trumpet and vocals), with two other brothers [a=Bep Veerman] (tenorsax) and An...
 Read the full biography on this page.

-You can find De Dekker Band vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find De Dekker Band vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow De Dekker Band